Respiratory Illness: Tools and Resources for Doctors

 - They are, in general:

-- Continue to order rapid antigen tests (RATs) via the PPE Supply Portal to provide to eligible patients.
+- Continue to order rapid antigen tests (RATs) via the PPE Supply Portal (note: username and password required) to provide to eligible patients.

 - PCR tests may be requested for eligible patients through Public Health Ontario.